Hey, Believer: You Are a Bridge Builder

 Practical Idea #2 – Talk with someone about Jesus while the group stays behind to pray.

-Practical Idea #3 – Every week, focus your Campus Movement on praying for the same few students.
+Practical Idea #3 – Every week, focus your friend circle on praying for the same few people.

 More than anything else, love can build a bridge.